 SpaceRip

-3,594 Views · 7 months ago
+3,594 Views · 1 year ago

 From NASA and Bela Lugosi.
 An enormous alien planet that some astronomers thought was dead and buried has come back to life, a new study suggests.
 A new analysis of observations from NASA s Hubble Space Telescope found that the bright nearby star Fomalhaut does indeed host a huge exoplanet, which scientists dubbed a "zombie" world in an aptly Halloween-themed video on the alien planet.
 This conclusion contradicts other recent studies, which determined that the so-called planet — known as Fomalhaut b — is actually just a giant dust cloud.
 "Given what we know about the behavior of dust and the environment where the planet is located, we think that we re seeing a planetary object that is completely embedded in dust rather than a free-floating dust cloud," co-author John Debes, of the Space Telescope Science Institute in Baltimore, said in a statement.